Agaxx02/Agaxx02/README.md

 I am currently doing Bachelor's Degree in English philology and in my free time, I love to code!

 ## Some of the projects that I did so far
+- [BookyTime-App-For-Rating-Books](https://bookytime-backend.herokuapp.com) - Web App for keeping track of all the books you've read.
+Created with MERN
 - [React-todo-list](https://github.com/Agaxx02/react-todo-list) - Todo list made with MERN stack that includes authentication
 - [Horoscope-site](https://capable-longma-f41976.netlify.app) - A simple website built with HTML, CSS and JavaScript that takes in your birthday and returns horoscope
 - [ToDoList](https://mytodolist02.herokuapp.com) - A simple todo list build with HTML, CSS, JavaScript, Node and Express